 Website personalization is also known as one-to-one marketing because it allows marketers to treat customers as individuals.
-And it's become key for allowing eCommerce companies to stand out in today's cluttered digital media environment.
+And in today's cluttered digital environment, personalization helps eCommerce companies stand out.

-Web personalization can include a range of marketing activities:
+Web personalization encompasses a whole range of marketing activities:

 - Product recommendations are based on behavior rather than wisdom of the crowd or business rules.